sftcd/openssl/esnistuff/nginx.md

 ## Nginx ECH split-mode - May 2023

 These notes are a work-in-progress.
-ECH split-mode seems basically working even with early data.
+ECH split-mode seems basically working even with early data and HRR.
 Still need to figure out how to handle case where one nginx instance does ECH in both split-mode and shared-mode.

-Investigating nginx split-mode, based on the [SSL preread](https://nginx.org/en/docs/stream/ngx_stream_ssl_preread_module.html) stream module that allows an nginx server instance to route a connection to a back-end based on e.g., TLS client hello SNI, without terminating the TLS session.
+We're investigating nginx split-mode, based on the [SSL preread](https://nginx.org/en/docs/stream/ngx_stream_ssl_preread_module.html) stream module that allows an nginx server instance to route a connection to a back-end based on e.g., TLS client hello SNI, without terminating the TLS session.
+For HRR handling we also need to modify other stream module code too though, not just the pre-read module.

 ### Build